mlubbad/SpaceX-Falcon-9-first-stage-Landing-Prediction/README.md

 In this assignment, we will predict if the Falcon 9 first stage will land successfully.
 SpaceX advertises Falcon 9 rocket launches on its website with a cost of 62 million dollars; other providers cost upward of 165 million dollars each, much of the savings is since SpaceX can reuse the first stage.

 In this lab [edadataviz.ipynb](https://github.com/mlubbad/SpaceX-Falcon-9-first-stage-Landing-Prediction/blob/main/edadataviz.ipynb), you will perform Exploratory Data Analysis and Feature Engineering.

+## Lab 4: Complete the Machine Learning Prediction lab ###
+In this Lab [](), we will review Predictive Analysis.
+In this lab, we will build a machine learning pipeline to predict if the first stage of the Falcon 9 lands successfully.
+This will include: Preprocessing, allowing us to standardize our data, and Train_test_split, allowing us to split our data into training and testing data, We will train the model and perform Grid Search, allowing us to find the hyperparameters that allow a given algorithm to perform best.
+Using the best hyperparameter values, we will determine the model with the best accuracy using the training data.
+You will test Logistic Regression, Support Vector machines, Decision Tree Classifier, and K-nearest neighbors.
+Finally, we will output the confusion matrix.